 Interprofessional education (IPE) will play an important part of modular delivery 'learning together to promote collaborative practice'.
-The programme team have been part of the Glyndŵr University Nursing and Allied Health IPE working group (nursing, physiotherapy, nutrition and dietetics, speech and language, occupational therapy, paramedicine and operation department practitioner) to plan and deliver appropriate collaborative curriculum delivery throughout level 4, 5 and 6.
+The programme team have been part of the Glyndŵr University Nursing and Allied Health IPE working group (nursing, physiotherapy, nutrition and dietetics, speech and language, occupational therapy, paramedicine and operation department practitioner) to plan and deliver appropriate collaborative curriculum delivery throughout level 4, 5, 6 and 7.
 Glyndŵr University has a corporate account with The Centre for the Advancement of Interprofessional (CAIPE) to utilise the resources to enhance the IPE programme delivery.

-Opportunities for all nursing & allied health students to learn together are offered when they arise for interprofessional learning.
-For example, conferences, scheduled sessions, simulation and peer mentoring.
-All students are encouraged to enter into online discussions and discussion forums via the VLE Moodle and to meet with other students where possible, for example engaging with the Glyndŵr University 'Nursing society' group.
-IPE opportunities will also be facilitated by the Clinical Practice Education Facilitators in the practice learning environment, for example IPE forums to share practice ideas.
+Opportunities for all nursing and allied health students to learn together are offered when they arise for interprofessional learning.
+For example, conferences, scheduled sessions and peer mentoring.
+All students are encouraged to enter into online discussions and discussion forums via the virtual learning environment (VLE) and to meet with other students where possible, for example engaging with the Glyndŵr University 'Nursing society' group.

 In order to embed IPE within our programme, WGU have developed an IPE Strategy which will complement the IPE Practice opportunities.
-Equity of opportunity has been an important consideration throughout this strategy, and consideration has been given to how students from all programmes, full and part time students, and students on programmes with multiple intakes can have full and equal access of this shared learning experience.
+Equity of opportunity has been an important consideration throughout this strategy, and consideration has been given to how students from all programmes, full and part time students, and students on programmes with multiple intakes and cross campus sites can have full and equal access of this shared learning experience.
 A unique part of the operationalization of our IPE strategy to ensure equity and parity of experience for all our students, is the formation of our IPE Learning Groups.
 All Students will be allocated to an IPE Learning Group on commencement of their programme of education and they will stay in this group for the duration of the course.
 The group will be allocated a member of staff to oversee and act as an IPE Learning Group Facilitator.

 This is a truly unique opportunity for the students as they become part of a Multi-Disciplinary / Inter-professional Team right at the start of their professional journey, embedding an IPE Culture from the outset.
 Not only will the group engage in the planned activities together, but they will experience the stages of group formation together, develop an insight of the other students' experience of education, and develop a peer support structure.
 The principles and behaviours of Compassionate Leadership will be embedded within our groups, and this is crucial to ensuring the success of the Welsh NHS objective of embedding the compassionate leadership behaviours within the Welsh NHS by 2030.
-Our VLE (Moodle and Teams) will be used to support the IPE Learning Groups, and IPE Learning Group Facilitators will utilise this to communicate, coordinate, and support their groups through the timetabled IPE schedule.
+Our virtual learning environment will be used to support the IPE Learning Groups, and IPE Learning Group Facilitators will utilise this to communicate, coordinate, and support their groups through the timetabled IPE schedule.
 This approach will also allow early identification of engagement issues so that support can be put in place, and will support and reinforce the existing Personal Tutor system.